 A good gap analysis will help you develop a plan for prioritizing programs, setting goals and creating a road map to success.
 It’s often best to start with easy changes and “quick wins” and then use your momentum and success to tackle the bigger problems.
 This is a fluid process that requires regular re-assessment on the path to sustaining no-kill.

 If you want to find out more about how other municipalities have achieved no-kill, read some of Best Friends’ no-kill playbooks.

-Best Friends leads a network of more than 2,700 animal welfare partners across all 50 states, and most are eager to join forces with enthusiastic advocates in their communities.
+Best Friends leads a network of thousands of animal welfare partners across all 50 states, and most are eager to join forces with enthusiastic advocates in their communities.
 For help identifying partners in your area, you can reach out to the Best Friends network specialist for your region.

 In some cases, a shelter may not feel comfortable approaching or contradicting government officials for fear of putting their animal control contract at risk, or fear of political retaliation.
 So, it’s important to acknowledge the concerns and needs of the organizations you partner with and never let the small bumps in the road discourage you from working toward your no-kill goal.

 For more than a decade, Best Friends’ advocacy team has been working at the city, state and federal levels to pursue responsible resolutions and ordinances that support our no-kill goal.
 We can help you assess your community’s existing resolutions, craft an appropriate game plan and, in certain cases, even call public attention to your local issues using our advocacy alert network.

 You can sign up to receive email updates on animal welfare legislation and pet laws that are specific to the area in which you live by visiting our online Legislative Action Center.
 On the site, you will also find policy tools and resources related to pit bull terriers, community cats and puppy mill dogs.